ESL Questions About At The Fish Market

 Visiting the fish market is not only about buying fish.
 It’s also about experiencing the sights and sounds of a bustling marketplace.
 You can see the fishermen unloading their boats and the vendors arranging their fish.
 You might even see some seagulls flying around, trying to steal a fish or two!
 It’s a fun and educational activity that can teach you a lot about different types of fish and the seafood industry.

-See also ESL Questions About At The Gas Station
+See also ESL Questions About At The Cell Phone Store

 Vocabulary Word